RealTimeLogic/BAS/README.md

 <img align="left" width="200" height="200" alt="Barracuda App Server Logo" src="https://realtimelogic.com/ba/doc/logo.svg">

-The BWS and BAS C code libraries are C89 compatible and support the following platforms: Embedded Linux, Zephyr, FreeRTOS+TCP or lwIP, VxWorks, QNX, INTEGRITY, Windows & Win CE, Azure RTOS, Nucleus RTOS, embOS, RTXC, SMX, MQX, RTOS-32, Mac, and UNIX/POSIX.
+The BWS and BAS C code libraries support the following platforms: Embedded Linux, Zephyr, FreeRTOS+TCP or lwIP, VxWorks, QNX, INTEGRITY, Windows & Win CE, Azure RTOS, Nucleus RTOS, embOS, RTXC, SMX, MQX, RTOS-32, Mac, and UNIX/POSIX.

 Real Time Logic has crafted the two amalgamated libraries from the full BAS SDK; **Amalgamated** indicates that we have combined all separate C files into one file, simplifying the compilation and integration process into your build.
 The products run on anything from tiny FPGA's to online cloud servers.